Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 From what you're telling us, you have very modest requirements, albeit not quite modest enough to use a plain old candy bar phone.

 Now as a non-tech geek, which is what this profile is screaming, why would you not want to go mainstream? iOS and Android is mainstream.
 They are readily available.
 There are tons of resources on how to use them.
 They have apps available should the need arise.
 Going out of mainstream is for early adopters, for tech geeks, for people with non-mainstream needs.
-There's a reason why
+There's a reason why Android and iOS dominate.
+THEY WORK FOR MOST PEOPLE.

 You're a rare breed, using your smartphone primarily as a phone (!!!) and secondarily for other things.